Tanja-4732/DoubleNote/README.md

 A note taking app focused on ease of use and user freedom.

-This is a new project; its development status is far away from a beta release.
+This is a new project (currently in beta); its development status is far away from a 1.0 release.

-See the `master` branch deployed here: <https://DoubleNote.bernd.pw/> using Vercel.
+To give it a try, see the `master` branch deployed here: <https://DoubleNote.bernd.pw/> (powered by Vercel).
 Notice: This is only the frontend served statically.
 Some (planned) features are only available using the backend server.

 ## (Planned) Features